flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ## Displays

 There's only one company that keeps altering the standard structure of all my analyses, and that's Nintendo.
-This time, I'll start with the **stereoscopic screens** (a.k.a.
-'3D without glasses').
+This time, I need to start with the **stereoscopic screens** (a.k.a.
+'3D without glasses') before diving into anything else.

 First things first, the Nintendo 3DS, as a successor of the Nintendo DS, includes two LCD screens.
-The upper screen has a resolution of **800 x 240 pixels** and somehow can display images with a sense of depth.
+The upper screen has a resolution of **800 x 240 pixels** and somehow can display images with a **sense of depth**.
 When I first read this, only questions popped into my head:

 - What optics principles are they applying?
 - How is the screen designed?